 Place half of the Canadian bacon in a greased baking dish.
 Top it with the chopped English muffins and the rest of the bacon.

-Whisk eight eggs, the milk, and onion powder in a large bowl and then pour over the English muffins.
+Whisk eight eggs, the milk, salt, garlic powder, and onion powder in a large bowl and then pour over the English muffins.
 Cover the baking dish and chill in the fridge overnight.